GussLii/GussLii/README.md

 ### 💬 Philosophy:
 > If I can make something useful with just Python and a Google Doc,
-> maybe you don’t need Kubernetes for your MVP.
+> Maybe you don’t need Kubernetes for your MVP.

 ---